huacnlee/rails-settings-cached/README.md

 ## Rails Settings Cached

-This a plugin that makes managing a table of global key, value pairs easy.
+This a plugin that makes managing a table of а global key, value pairs easy.
 Think of it like a global Hash stored in your database, that uses simple ActiveRecord like methods for manipulation.
-Keep track of any global setting that you dont want to hard code into your rails app.
+Keep track of any global setting that you don't want to hard code into your rails app.
 You can store any kind of object.
 Strings, numbers, arrays, or any object.

 > 🚨 BREAK CHANGES WARNING:
-> rails-settings-cached 2.x has redesign the API, the new version will compatible with the stored setting values by older version.
+> rails-settings-cached 2.x has redesigned the API, the new version will compatible with the stored setting values by an older version.
-> When you wants to upgrade 2.x, you must read the README again, and follow guides to change your Setting model.
+> When you want to upgrade 2.x, you must read the README again, and follow guides to change your Setting model.

 ## Status